EldonGabriel/eldongabriel.github.io/_posts/2026-05-20-squid-proxy-configuration.md

 A structured troubleshooting and validation process was executed across multiple system layers to confirm the correct operation.

-- **Service Validation:** Checked that the Squid service daemon was running and active.
-Port `3128` was verified to be open and listening for incoming connections.
+- **Service Validation:** Confirmed Squid was active and listening on port `3128`
-- **Authentication Testing:** Attempted to browse the web through the proxy without credentials.
-The proxy correctly returned an HTTP `407 Proxy Authentication Required` status code, proving that identity checks were enforced.
+- **Authentication Testing:** Verified proxy returns HTTP `407 Proxy Authentication Required` without credentials.
-- **Domain Filtering Proof:** Valid login credentials were passed, and an attempt was made to visit a domain missing from the `allowed_domains.txt` file.
-The proxy returned an HTTP `403 Forbidden` error, proving that the filtering rules were effective.
+- **Domain Filtering Proof:** Confirmed blocked domains return HTTP `403 Forbidden` when not in allow list.
-- **Log Analysis:** Reviewed the live access log file at `/var/log/squid/access.log`.
-The logs successfully tracked the user context, destination IP addresses, and specific actions taken (`TCP_DENIED` or `TCP_MISS`).
+- **Log Analysis:** Verified `/var/log/squid/access.log` records user activity, destinations, and actions (`TCP_DENIED` or `TCP_MISS`).

 ## 1.4 Troubleshooting Highlights

-- **Missing Dot Trap:** Discovered that omitting a leading dot on domains within the text files (for example, writing `google.com` instead of `.google.com`) allowed the subdomains to bypass the filtering.
-The file configuration was updated to include leading dots for comprehensive subdomain coverage.
+- **Missing Dot Trap:** Omitting a leading dot (e.g., `google.com` instead of `.google.com`) allowed subdomains to bypass filtering.
+The ACL was updated to include proper domain scoping.
-- **Syntax Validation Errors:** Encountered a configuration error caused by a typographical error in the authentication helper path.
-This issue was remediated by performing service configuration tests before restarting the final system.
+- **Syntax Validation Errors:** A typographical error in the authentication helper path caused a configuration failure.
+The issue was resolved through configuration validation prior to service restart.

 ### Tool Mapping